sbarex/SourceCodeSyntaxHighlight/README.md

 Customized themes are saved in `~/Library/Application Support/Syntax Highlight/Themes`.

-## Note for download precompiled realease
+## Note for download precompiled release
 The precompiled app is not notarized or signed.
 When you download the precompiled app you must strip quarantine flag before execute: